Booting: Network booting

 Most computers are also capable of booting over a computer network.
 In this scenario, the operating system is stored on the disk of a server, and certain parts of it are transferred to the client using a simple protocol such as the Trivial File Transfer Protocol (TFTP).
-After these parts have been transferred, the operating system takes over the control of the booting process.
+After these parts have been transferred, the operating system takes over control of the booting process.

 As with the second-stage boot loader, network booting begins by using generic network access methods provided by the network interface's boot ROM, which typically contains a Preboot Execution Environment (PXE) image.
 No drivers are required, but the system functionality is limited until the operating system kernel and drivers are transferred and started.
 As a result, once the ROM-based booting has completed it is entirely possible to network boot into an operating system that itself does not have the ability to use the network interface.